-- 1. This is a civil rights action pursuant to 42 U.S.C. § 1983 for preliminary and permanent injunctive relief, declaratory relief, and monetary relief, to redress and to prevent the deprivation of rights, privileges, and/or immunities under the First and Fourteenth Amendments to the United States Constitution caused by statutes, ordinances, and Defendants' contracts, policies, and practices that prohibit PSSU members from resigning from the union except during one 15-day period over the term of a relevant collective bargaining agreement. - 2.
-In so doing, Defendants have acted under the color of state law, specifically, the state's Public Employe Relations Act ("PERA"), 43 P.S. §§ 1101.101-1101.2301; section 310(a)(11) of the Home Rule Charter of Lehigh County; Lehigh County Ordinance 2016-No. 124; and/or other state or local authority and are therefore state actors. - 3.
-Pursuant to PERA and "Article III Union Security" of a collective bargaining agreement entered into between the Lehigh County Board of Commissioners and PSSU, setting forth terms and conditions of employment for certain public employees, including Mr. Molina, from January 1, 2014 to December 31, 2018 ("CBA"), Defendants have deprived, are depriving, and are threatening to continue to deprive, Mr. Molina of his constitutional rights.
-Specifically, PSSU, acting in concert with Lehigh County and its Office of Children and Youth Services, through their named officers and officials, required Mr. Molina to maintain his membership in PSSU and its affiliates by restricting his right to resign from union membership and to end all aspects of union membership, including the payment of union dues; by refusing to acknowledge and/or accept Mr. Molina's resignation; and by failing to afford due process to Mr. Molina in the exercise of his constitutional rights, all under the color of state law.
+1. This is a civil rights action pursuant to 42 U.S.C. § 1983 for preliminary and permanent injunctive relief, declaratory relief, and monetary relief, to redress and to prevent the deprivation of rights, privileges, and/or immunities under the First and

+Fourteenth Amendments to the United States Constitution caused by statutes, ordinances, and Defendants' contracts, policies, and practices that prohibit PSSU members from resigning from the union except during one 15-day period over the term of a relevant collective bargaining agreement.

+2. In so doing, Defendants have acted under the color of state law, specifically, the state's Public Employe Relations Act ("PERA"), 43 P.S. §§ 1101.101- 1101.2301; section 310(a)(11) of the Home Rule Charter of Lehigh County; Lehigh County Ordinance 2016-No. 124; and/or other state or local authority and are therefore state actors.

+3. Pursuant to PERA and "Article III Union Security" of a collective bargaining agreement entered into between Lehigh County and PSSU, setting forth terms and conditions of employment for certain public employees, including Mr. Molina, from January 1, 2014, to December 31, 2018 ("CBA"), Defendants have deprived, are depriving, and are threatening to continue to deprive, Mr. Molina of his constitutional rights.
+Specifically, PSSU, acting in concert with Lehigh County, through their officers and officials, required Mr. Molina to maintain his membership in PSSU and its affiliates by restricting his right to resign from union membership and to end all aspects of union membership, including the payment of union dues; by refusing to acknowledge and/or accept Mr. Molina's resignation; and by failing to afford due process to Mr. Molina in the exercise of his constitutional rights, all under the color of state law.